-- This course enables the students to work on advanced concepts in networking. - The course delivers the basic introduction to the networking concepts and terminologies. - It will also lead to software defined networking and the fundamental changes from conventional networking - Implementation of various network communication and management using software defined networks - The students will be enabled with hands on experience in working with openVswicth and Mininet to implement the various functional modules of networking using SDN - Significant emphasis will be put on security and network management issues related to computer networks and solutions using AI and ML algorithms, as these are becoming increasingly important given the growing number attacks and complexity of networks. - The students will get the hands on experience to design and develop IOT networks using SDN and to study the security issues in IOT networks.
+- The course delivers the basic introduction to the networking concepts and terminologies. - It will also expose students to software defined networking and the fundamental changes from conventional networking - Implementation of various network communication and management using software defined networks - The students will be enabled with hands on experience in working with open Switch and Mininet to implement the various functional modules of networking using SDN - Significant emphasis will be put on security and network management issues related to computer networks and solutions using AI and ML algorithms, as these are becoming increasingly important given the growing number attacks and complexity of networks. - The students will get the hands-on experience to design and develop IOT networks using SDN and to study the security issues in IOT networks.

-CO1: Introducing the fundamentals of conventional networking and software defined networking

-CO2: Implementation of software defined networks using Mininet and raspberry pi.

-CO3: Understanding network management and security in software defined networks and network data analysis using AI and ML algorithms
+- CO1: Understand the fundamentals of conventional networking and software defined networking - CO2: Implement software defined networks using Mininet and raspberry pi. - CO3: Understand network management and security in software defined networks and network data analysis using AI and ML algorithms

-PO/PSO PO1 DO2 DO2 DO4 DO5 DO6 DO7 DO0 DOO PO10 PO11 PO12

-СО POI PO2 PO3 PO4 PO3 PO6 PO7 108 PO9 POIU POII PO12
+PO/P PO PO Р PO PO PO PO PO РО PO PO PO PSO PSO PSO

+SO 1 2 O3 4 5 6 7 8 9 10 11 12 1 2 3

-CO1 2 1 3 2 3 2 2 3 2 1 3
+CO1 2 1 3 2 3 2 2 - 3 2 1 3 1 1 1

-CO2 2 2 3 2 3 2 2 3 2 1 3
+CO2 2 2 3 2 3 2 2 - 3 2 1 3 1 1 1

-CO3 2 3 3 2 3 2 2 3 2 1 3
+CO3 2 3 3 2 3 2 2 - 3 2 1 3 1 1 3

-Introduction to network protocols, network measurement, Internet routing, peer to peer networks, network security, wireless and sensor networks.
+Basic network components, Internet Technologies, Web, http, Introduction to network protocols, network measurement, Internet routing, peer to peer networks, network security, wireless and sensor networks.
 Introduction to software defined networking and architectures, Implementation of software defined networking using Mininet, Routing, protocol management in software defined networks, Network topologies and implementation in SDN, Network security in software defined networks, implementation of IOT networks using SDN.